Duress Alarm Systems for Hospitals: Architectures Compared

 High-acuity behavioral health units need coverage in seclusion areas, quiet rooms, and outdoor courtyards where infrastructure is thinnest.
 The psychiatric unit duress guide evaluates products against those requirements.

-When this evaluation isn't necessary: A small, single-workstation clinic with no regulatory mandate may not need a full architecture comparison.
-The staff assist button guide covers simpler options for those settings.
+When this evaluation isn't necessary: A small, single-workstation clinic may not need a full architecture comparison.
+The staff assist button guide covers simpler options.

 What to Evaluate Before Choosing an Architecture

-The Joint Commission requires hospitals to assess workplace violence risk annually and act on what they find, but doesn't name a specific alarm technology [7].
-CMS scrutiny is increasing, but no technology standard is set [8].
-Regulators require you to mitigate risk.
+The Joint Commission requires hospitals to assess workplace violence risk annually [7].
+CMS scrutiny is increasing [8].
+But no regulator names a specific technology.
+They require you to mitigate risk.
 They don't tell you how.

 That means the evaluation burden falls on you.
-Bring these questions to every vendor conversation:
+Bring these questions to every vendor:

 Infrastructure reality.
 Walk your highest-risk areas with a Wi-Fi analyzer.
-Do you have reliable coverage in every stairwell, parking structure, and basement corridor?
-If not, any architecture depending on your wireless network has a gap where incidents are most likely.
+If you don't have reliable coverage in every stairwell and parking structure, any Wi-Fi-dependent architecture has a gap where incidents are most likely.

 Failure-mode testing.
 What happens to duress alerting during a network outage?
 A power failure?
-An RTLS platform interruption?
-If the answer includes "should still work," ask for documentation.
+An RTLS platform update?
+If the answer is "should still work," ask for documentation.

 Coverage verification.
 How will you confirm the system works where incidents actually occur?
 A demo in a conference room proves nothing about a stairwell.

 Deployment footprint.
-Does installation require cabling, electrical work, and ceiling-mounted hardware?
-Or battery-powered devices that mount with adhesive?
-The answer determines weeks versus days, and construction project versus shipping box.
+Does installation require cabling and electrical work, or battery-powered devices that mount with adhesive?
+The answer determines weeks versus days.

 DURESS ALARM ARCHITECTURE